 He keeps saying this, folks.

-These oppressive countries are angry with us, a nation that on the other side of the globe has risen up and proved the shallowness of their power.
+A nation that on the other side of the globe has risen up and proved the shallowness of their power.

-They are angry with our nation, but we tell them so be it, and die from your anger.
+They are angry with our nation, but we tell them, so be it, and die from your anger.

 Rest assured, if you don't respond to the divine call, you will die soon and vanish from the face of the earth.